733amir/funsara/Server/README.md

-This part of project is about a tool that manage requests and database.
+This part of project is about a tool that manages requests and database.

+**Attention**: All UPPERCASE strings in this description will be changed with the proper value that they are describing.

-# Files structure
+# 1. Files structure

 ```
 root-of-project/